JaewookMun/pets-link-us/README.md

-# Pets Link Us
+# Pets Link Us - Design

-branches splitted for work type

-* main - description
-* server - server code
-* design - design materials
+This branch is for the design of the project.